Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-BACKGROUND: Healthcare burden due to Dupuytren's disease (DD) is largely unknown.
-We determined 1) the prevalence and incidence of DD, 2) incidence of first surgical intervention, and 3) lifetime risk of surgical intervention in the UK National Healthcare Service (NHS).
-METHODS: In this population-based dynamic cohort analysis, data of the Clinical Practice Research Datalink (CPRD) was linked to Hospital Episode Statistics (HES), to characterize the diagnosis and surgical treatment of DD.
-Secular trends of incidence of DD diagnosis and first surgical treatment were calculated for 2000-2013.
-A multi-state Markov model was designed to estimate the lifetime risk of first surgical intervention.
-RESULTS: A total of 10,553,454 subjects were included in the analyses, 5,502,879 (52%) females.
-38,707 DD patients were identified.
-Point prevalence in 2013 was 0.67% (99%CI: 0.66-0.68).
-Incidence of DD almost doubled from 0.30 (99%CI: 0.28-0.33)/ 1000 person-years in 2000, to 0.59 (99%CI: 0.56-0.62) in 2013.
-Incidence of first surgical intervention similarly increased from 0.29 (99%CI: 0.23-0.37) to 0.88 (99%CI: 0.77-1.00) in the same period.
-A man or woman newly diagnosed with DD at age 65 has a lifetime risk of surgical intervention of 23% and 13% respectively, showing only a very subtle decrease when diagnosed later in life.
-CONCLUSIONS: DD is an important health condition in the elderly population, since prevalence and incidence rates have almost doubled in the last decade.
-Estimated lifetime risk of surgical treatment is relatively low, but almost twice in males compared with females.
+BACKGROUND: Health care burden attributable to Dupuytren disease (DD) is largely unknown.
+The authors determined (1) the prevalence and incidence of DD, (2) the incidence of first surgical intervention, and (3) the lifetime risk of surgical intervention in the United Kingdom National Healthcare Service.
+METHODS: In this population-based dynamic cohort analysis, data of the Clinical Practice Research Datalink was linked to Hospital Episode Statistics, to characterize the diagnosis and surgical treatment of DD.
+Secular trends of incidence of DD diagnosis and first surgical treatment were calculated for 2000 to 2013.
+A multistate Markov model was designed to estimate the lifetime risk of first surgical intervention.
+RESULTS: A total of 10,553,454 subjects were included in the analyses, 5,502,879 (52%) of whom were women.
+Of these, 38,707 DD patients were identified.
+Point prevalence in 2013 was 0.67% (99% CI, 0.66 to 0.68).
+The incidence of DD almost doubled from 0.30 (99% CI, 0.28 to 0.33) per 1000 person-years in 2000, to 0.59 (99% CI, 0.56 to 0.62) per 1000 person-years in 2013.
+The incidence of first surgical intervention similarly increased from 0.29 (99% CI, 0.23 to 0.37) to 0.88 (99% CI, 0.77 to 1.00) in the same period.
+A man or woman newly diagnosed with DD at age 65 has a lifetime risk of surgical intervention of 23% and 13%, respectively, showing only a very subtle decrease when diagnosed later in life.
+CONCLUSIONS: DD is an important health condition in the older population, because prevalence and incidence rates have almost doubled in the past decade.
+Estimated lifetime risk of surgical treatment is relatively low, but almost twice in men compared with women.
+CLINICAL QUESTION/LEVEL OF EVIDENCE: Risk, III.

 Original publication